Astronomy EssentialsSun

-The number one rule for solar eclipse observing is to make sure you protect your eyes by using an appropriate filter.
-Purchase eclipse viewers from the EarthSky Store.
+Just remember, the number one rule for solar eclipse observing is that you must protect your eyes.
+You must use an appropriate filter, which you can purchase from the EarthSky Store.

 Moon, constellation, Saros

-This partial solar eclipse occurs 0.8 days before the moon reaches perigee, its closest point to Earth.
+This partial solar eclipse occurs less than a day (0.8 days) before the moon reaches perigee, its closest point to Earth.
+So this is a supermoon eclipse.

 The eclipse belongs to Saros 149 in the Saros catalog of eclipses that describes their periodicity.
 It is number 21 of 71 eclipses in the series.
 All eclipses in this series occur at the moon’s ascending node.
 The moon moves southward with respect to the node with each succeeding eclipse in the series.